pu2clr/Si4825_RADIO_HACK/README.md

 This project aims to assist individuals interested in developing or modifying receivers based on the Si4825.
 It focuses on converting AM/FM radios equipped with the Si4825 DSP to enable shortwave (SW) reception, as well as expanding the shortwave bands on existing AM/FM/SW receivers.
 By modifying and enhancing the circuitry, this documentation and project provide guidance on expanding the functionality of these radios, allowing them to receive a broader range of frequencies.
 By understanding the documentation presented in this repository, you are also expected to be capable of developing your own receiver using the Si4825 and a few additional components.

-One of the highlights of this documentation is to unlock new capabilities in receivers based on the Si4825, providing a practical and accessible way to upgrade and customize low-cost AM/FM radios for shortwave listening.
+***One of the highlights of this documentation is to unlock new capabilities in receivers based on the Si4825, providing a practical and accessible way to upgrade and customize low-cost AM/FM radios for shortwave listening.***

-As suggested before, this repository will serve as a guide for the construction, modification, and improvement of Si4825-based receivers, offering insights into hardware adjustments and software tweaks when applicable.
-Some of the modifications presented here will suggest replacing the Si4825 with the Si4827 - essentially the same DSP, but with additional features that allow for the integration of a microcontroller such as the ATmega328 (Arduino), ESP32, ESP8266, STM32, among others.
+As suggested before, this repository will serve as a guide for the construction, modification, and improvement of Si4825-based receivers, offering insights into hardware adjustments and software tweaks when applicable. ***Some of the modifications presented here will suggest replacing the Si4825 with the Si4827 - essentially the same DSP, but with additional features that allow for the integration of a microcontroller such as the ATmega328 (Arduino), ESP32, ESP8266, STM32, among others***.
 Integrating a microcontroller into a radio project involving this DSP series can enhance the user interface by adding buttons and a display to control the receiver.

 Author: Ricardo Lima Caratti - Jan, 2025